DevRev-Team-65/Team-65-main/Tree_of_Thought_Experiment/README.md

 #### 1. Value:
 independently assign a scalar value (i.e., rating from 1-10) or classification (i.e., sure, likely, or impossible to reach a solution) to each state.
 #### 2. Vote:
-compare different solutions and select the one that is most promising.
+compare different solutions and select the most promising one.

 Although both approaches can work well, voting is best when a successful solution to a problem is hard to directly value (e.g., creative writing tasks).
-In both cases, the LLM can be prompted multiple times in a manner similar to self-consistency to achieve more reliable evaluations of each state.
+In both cases, the LLM can be prompted multiple times like self-consistency to achieve more reliable evaluations of each state.

 ### Search algorithm